weblab-staff/website/README.md

 if no type is explicitly provided, the website will infer based on the title (e.g. contains 'lunch', 'milestone', 'office hours')

 to make an event with an instantaneous time (e.g. milestone due at 11:59am), set the calendar entry to start and end at the same time (e.g. 11:59am - 11:59am)

-## yearly site updates

-TODO: explain what needs to be changed from year to year and point to the section explaining how to make those changes

 ## editing content